 - Dementia and memory loss

-- Depression and Irritability
+- Depression Anxiety and or Irritability

-- Elevated homocysteine
+- Elevated or low homocysteine levels

 - Increased breast cancer risk (women >55 years of age)